inductiva/inductiva/docs-sources/wrf/quick-start.md

 # Run Your First Simulation
 This tutorial will show you how to run WRF simulations using the Inductiva API.

-We will cover the publicly available [WRF benchmark](https://www2.mmm.ucar.edu/wrf/users/benchmark/v44/benchdata_v44.html) that is based on the [Pre-Thanksgiving Winter Storm of 2019](https://weather.com/storms/winter/news/2019-11-24-snowstorm-rockies-denver-plains-midwest-thanksgiving-week).
+We will cover the publicly available [WRF benchmark](https://www2.mmm.ucar.edu/wrf/users/benchmark/v44/benchdata_v44.html), based on the [Pre-Thanksgiving Winter Storm of 2019](https://weather.com/storms/winter/news/2019-11-24-snowstorm-rockies-denver-plains-midwest-thanksgiving-week), to help you get started with simulations.

+We will also demonstrate Inductiva’s ability to efficiently scale this use case on a more powerful machine.

 <p align="center"><img src="./_static/RAINNC_animation.gif" alt="Animation with the RAINNC values of the simulation." width="700"></p>

 ## Prerequisites

-Download the required files [here](https://www2.mmm.ucar.edu/wrf/users/benchmark/v44/v4.4_bench_conus12km.tar.gz) and place them in a folder called SimulationFiles.
+Download the required files [here](https://www2.mmm.ucar.edu/wrf/users/benchmark/v44/v4.4_bench_conus12km.tar.gz) and place them in a folder called `SimulationFiles`.
 Then, you’ll be ready to send your simulation to the Cloud.
----

-## Running an WRF Simulation
+## Running a WRF Simulation
-You're now ready to send your simulation to the Cloud!

 Here is the code required to run a WRF simulation using the Inductiva API:

 ```python